Label-efficient Time Series Representation Learning: A Review: Cross-domain Learning

 Transfer learning can be particularly impactful in time series applications that include multiple users/subjects, such as healthcare or human activity recognition.
 In such cases, we can improve the model performance on new unseen users with transfer learning instead of training the model from scratch \cite{tl_ts_subjects}.
 For example, \citet{TL_sensor_clf} propose to train a single-channel neural network using single-channel data from the source domain on human activity recognition datasets.
 Then, they replicate these single-channel nets for each target domain channel, showing improved performance.

 It is worth noting that the positive impact of transfer learning is not guaranteed in all cases.
 It has been found that the effect of transfer learning depends on the relationship between the source and target distributions.
 To demonstrate this phenomenon, \citet{fawaz_tl} evaluate the impact of transfer learning on 85 UCR datasets by training on one dataset and testing on all the others.
-They find that transfer learning is not effective in all the cross-dataset scenarios.
+They find that transfer learning does not guarantee a positive effect on all the cross-dataset scenarios.
 Therefore, they propose DTW as a measure to predict the effectiveness of transfer learning given a source and target pair.
 Following up, \citet{tl_select_source} also use DTW and Jensen-Shannon divergence to select the suitable source domain depending on the inner distribution dissimilarity to the target domain.
 Similarly, \citet{tl_rank_src_dom} rank the multiple source domains according to the Mean Silhouette Coefficient, which measures how well each source domain can cluster the target domain in the embedding space.